-All condenser microphones have a built-in preamplifier called a head amp, and therefore put out a hefty signal.
+All condenser microphones have a built-in preamplifier called a head amplifier, and therefore put out a hefty signal.
 Because the signal is buffered through the head amp, the output impedance is rather low and less affected by the input impedance of the microphone preamp.
-Most dynamic (moving coil) microphones generate a healthy enough electrical current to work well with a variety of preamps, and their limited frequency response characteristics make mic loading less of a concern.
+Most dynamic (moving coil) microphones generate a healthy enough electrical current on their own to work well with a variety of preamps, and their limited frequency response characteristics make loading less of a concern.

-Ribbon microphones generate a highly accurate signal, but the average ribbon mic generates approximately 20dB less output than condenser microphones.
-Remember, the ribbon transducer does not have the benefit of a condenser mic's built-in "head amp," so a non-powered ribbon microphone relies solely on the microphone preamp for all its gain!
+Ribbon microphones generate a highly accurate signal, but the average ribbon mic generates a signal approximately 20dB lower than a condenser microphone's output.
+Remember, the ribbon transducer does not have the benefit of a condenser mic's built-in "head amp," so a non-powered ribbon microphone relies solely on the microphone preamp for all its gain.

 The so-called ideal preamplifier is the proverbial "straight wire with gain."
-This may be considered the technological ideal and does not include coloration as a desirable feature.
+This may be considered the technological ideal and does not factor in such things as coloration as a desirable feature.
 However, coloration is often desirable and has given rise to the popularity of certain preamps and even preamp stages in mixing desks.
 Neve preamps and the famous Trident A Range mixing console are highly praised for their classic sound.